codr7/snabl/README.md

 ```

 ## Syntax
-Snabl uses strict prefix syntax, like Lisp but without parens.
-As a consequence, functions and macros have fixed arity.
+Snabl uses strict prefix syntax with optional parens; as a consequence, functions and macros have fixed arity.

 ## Types